Essentials of Online Instruction for a Blended World

 2. Engaging students in cognitively complex tasks

-- Utilize experimental inquiry and investigation tasks
+- Utilize knowledge application tasks

 3. Generating and defending claims